JudgeGroovyman/JudgeGroovyman.github.io/Games.md

 ----------
-O Beyond Good and Evil
-O Hobbit in 3D!!!!
-OMG!!!
-O Peter Jacksons King Kong
-O Lord of the Rings - Return of the King
-O Lord of the Rings - The Two Towers
-O Red Faction II
+O Beyond Good and Evil, O Hobbit in 3D!!!!
+OMG!!!, O Peter Jacksons King Kong, O Lord of the Rings - Return of the King, O Lord of the Rings - The Two Towers, O Red Faction II
----------- Shoulds - Would be proud of but would also be somewhat of a chore so use cheats O Zelda Twilight Princess
-O Zelda Wind Waker
-O Skies of Arcadia Legends
+---------- Shoulds - Would be proud but also somewhat a chore so use cheats O Zelda Twilight Princess, O Zelda Wind Waker, O Skies of Arcadia Legends
 ----------
-O Metroid Prime (never beat this - maybe I could now in High Resolution 3D?  or in VR?)
-O Baldurs Gate Dark Alliance
+O Metroid Prime (never beat this - maybe I could now in High Resolution 3D?  or in VR?) , O Baldurs Gate Dark Alliance, O Rayman 3, O F-Zero GX (The racing experience in stereoscopic!), O Burnout 2
-O Rayman 3
-O F-Zero GX (The racing experience in stereoscopic!)
-O Burnout 2
 ----------
-O Gauntlet Dark Legacy
-O Viewtiful Joe
-O Luigis Mansion (3DS?)
-D Super Mario Sunshine
-O Metal Gear Solid: The Twin Snakes (MGS on MGS2 Engine) O Tak and the Power of Juju
-O Timesplitters Future Perfect
-O Star Fox Adventures
+O Gauntlet Dark Legacy, O Viewtiful Joe, O Luigis Mansion (3DS?), D Super Mario Sunshine, O Metal Gear Solid: The Twin Snakes (MGS on MGS2 Engine), O Tak and the Power of Juju, O Timesplitters Future Perfect, O Star Fox Adventures
 ----------------
-N Prince of Persia 1
-N Prince of Persia 2
-N Prince of Persia 3
-N Alien Hominid
+N Prince of Persia 1, N Prince of Persia 2, N Prince of Persia 3, N Alien Hominid